OCA/stock-logistics-workflow/stock_split_picking/README.rst

 This module adds a "Split" button on the outgoing pickings form.

-It works like the classical picking Transfer but it leaves both pickings (picking and it's backorder) as confirmed without processing the transfer.
+It works like the classical picking Transfer but it leaves both pickings (picking and its backorder) as confirmed without processing the transfer.

 Installation